 Eventually, such forces cause small cracks or holes to develop on the walls of a heat exchanger.
 These holes allow dangerous gases such as carbon monoxide to escape from your heat exchanger.
 Not only do such gases pose a serious health risk, but their flammable nature also increases the chances of fire.

 Hire a professional to inspect your heat exchanger for signs of damage at least once a year.
-For more information about how to reduce the risk of furnace-related fires, please contact the HVAC pros at HELP Plumbing, Heating, Cooling & Electric.
+For more information about how to reduce the risk of furnace-related fires, please contact the HVAC pros at HELP Plumbing, Heating, Cooling & Drains.